ssala034/Premier-Stats/README.md

    - To run the app locally, execute:
    - ```bash
      cd dashboard-site
-     npm run dev
+     npm start
      ```
 This will start the development server and open the app in your default browser.
-You can view it at `http://localhost:8080`, or some other port.
+You can view it at `http://localhost:3000`, or some other port.

-Once the server is running, visit `http://localhost:5173` to explore the Premier Stats app and interact with the visualized data.
+Once the server is running, visit `http://localhost:3000` to explore the Premier Stats app and interact with the visualized data.